 - Equity (including stock, options, warrants), ownership, or founders’ interests of any amount in non-publicly traded entities;

-- Income, including royalties, equity, consulting fees, honoraria and gifts or other payments, from for-profit entities that, in the aggregate, exceed $25,000 from each entity in the preceding twelve (12) month period;
+- Income, including royalties, equity, consulting fees, honoraria, gifts, and other payments, from for-profit entities that, in the aggregate, exceed $25,000 from each entity in the preceding twelve (12) month period;

-- Any fiduciary role with a for-profit entity, regardless of compensation or income, such as service on the board of directors, management role in a company or partnership (e.g., President, CEO, COO, or Treasurer).
+- Any fiduciary role with a for-profit entity, regardless of compensation or income, such as service on the board of directors, management role in a company or partnership (e.g., President, CEO, COO, or Treasurer); and

 University Activities: Research, teaching, outreach, business transactions or other activities performed by or on behalf of the University.